zvakanaka/rpi-oled/README.md

 Valid combinations for screen width and height are: 128x32, 128x64, 96x16 and 64x48.

 ## Command line tools
+The following command line tools will be installed in your system when you install this package: `rpi-oled`, `rpi-oled-status`

 ### rpi-oled
-The package comes with the `rpi-oled` command line tool which can be used to display text and graphics on the OLED from the RasPi command line.
+The `rpi-oled` command line tool can be used to display text and graphics on the OLED from the RasPi command line.
 All functions of the API can be executed using this tool as well.

-The tool works similar to oher command line tools like git in that the first parameter of the command is always the command that is to be executed, followed by further parameters.
+The tool works similar to other command line tools like git in that the first parameter of the command is always the command that is to be executed, followed by further parameters.
 All parameters except the command parameter are always optional.

-#### Available commands
+#### OLED commands
 clearDisplay, dimDisplay, invertDisplay, turnOnDisplay, turnOffDisplay, drawPixel, drawLine, fillRect, drawRect, drawBitmap, writeString, startScroll, stopScroll, setCursor

 #### Global parameters
 - `--width` or `-w` Width of the display in pixel (default `128`)
-- `--height` or `-h` Height of the display in pixels (default `64`)
+- `--height` or `-h` Height of the display in pixel (default `64`)
 - `--address` or `-a` The OLEDs I2C address (default `0x3C`)
 - `--bus` or `-b` The I2C bus to be used (default `"/dev/i2c-1"`)
 - `--datasize` The number of bytes to send via I2C in one go (default `16`)
-- `--microviev` Add this parameter if you're using a microview display (default not enabled)
+- `--microview` Add this parameter if you're using a microview display (default not enabled)
 - `--noclear` or `-n` Do not clear the display before drawing command (default not enabled)

 #### Command-specific parameters